-We're grateful for your attendance here today and appreciate that you each are giving your valuable time and effort to this committee.
+We're grateful for your attendance here today and appreciate that you are each contributing your valuable time and effort to this committee.

-Finally, I am also pleased to report that the President's FY16 Budget Request includes an additional $10 million for disaster resilience work.
-The President's budget request now is in the hands of Congress, and we look forward to a positive outcome during the FY16 budget discussions.
+I am also pleased to report that the President's FY16 Budget Request includes an additional $10 million for disaster resilience work.
+The President's budget request is now in the hands of Congress, and we look forward to a positive outcome during the FY16 budget discussions.

 I know that you have a full agenda, and I want you to be able to spend as much time as possible on the work at hand.

 As a closing comment, I invite you to provide your input to the NEHRP agencies on our relative priorities for research and implementation activities, within the budgets that we have reported over the past few years.
 Given the likely limitations on program budget growth, having knowledge of your expert opinions about our priorities would be very helpful to us in our planning.